Loop Electrosurgical Excision Procedure (LEEP) for Abnormal Cervical Cell Changes

 LEEP works very well to treat abnormal cell changes on the cervix.

 If all of the abnormal tissue is removed, you won't need more surgery.
-In some studies, doctors were able to remove all the abnormal cells in almost every case.
+In most cases, doctors are able to remove all the abnormal cells.
 But abnormal cells may come back in the future.